-(5) Board Membership
+(4) Board Membership

-The Nominating Committee comprises entirely Independent Directors, namely Messrs Kesavan Nair ("Mr Nair"), Lee Keng Mun and Chou Kong Seng.
+The Nominating Committee comprises entirely Independent Non-Executive Directors, namely Mr Nair, Mr Lee Keng Mun and Mr Chou.
 Mr Nair is the Chairman of the Nominating Committee.
-The key responsibilities of the Nominating Committee are to (i) evaluate and review nominations for apppointment and re-appointment to the Board and the various Board Committees; (ii) review the size and composition of the Board and Board Committees; (iii) ensure that the Board has the appropriate balance of expertise, skills, knowledge, experience, attributes and abilities; (iv) review Directors' independence and performance; (v) review the training and professional development programmes for Board members; (vi) review the process and criteria for evaluation of the performance of the Board, Board Committees and Directors; and (vii) review and make recommendations to the Board on relevant matters, relating to the succession plans of the Board and senior management personnel.
+The key responsibilities of the Nominating Committee are to (i) evaluate and review nominations for appointment and re-appointment to the Board and the various Board Committees; (ii) review the size and composition of the Board and Board Committees; (iii) ensure that the Board has the appropriate balance of expertise, skills, knowledge, experience, attributes and abilities; (iv) review Directors' independence and performance annually; (v) review the training and professional development programmes for Board members; (vi) review the process and criteria for evaluation of the Board on relevant matters, relating to the succession plans of the Board and senior management personnel.
 The Nominating Committee, upon carrying out such review as set out above, makes recommendation on the above matters for Board consideration and approval.

 We believe that Board renewal must be an on-going process, to ensure good corporate governance and to maintain relevance to the business as well as changing needs of the Company.
-The Constitution of the Company requires one-third of the Directors to retire and subject themselves to re-election by shareholders at every Annual General Meeting ("AGM") such that no Director stays in office for more than three years without being re-elected by shareholders.
-All directors must also submit themselves for re-nomination and re-election at least once every three years under Rules of Catalist 720(4).
+The Constitution of the Company requires one-third of the Directors to retire and subject themselves to re-election by shareholders at every AGM such that no Director stays in office for more than three years without being re-elected by shareholders.
+All Directors must also submit themselves for re-nomination and re-election at least once every three years under Rules of Catalist 720(4).

-The Nominating Committee has recommended to the Board that Mr Nair and Mr Lee Keng Mun ("Mr Lee") be nominated for re-election at the Company's forthcoming AGM.
+The Nominating Committee, with Mr Chou Kong Seng abstaining from the deliberation, has recommended to the Board the re-election of Mr Ng and Mr Chou, who are retiring by rotation pursuant to Article 107 of the Constitution at the forthcoming AGM.
+Mr Ng will, upon re-appointment as a Director of the Company remain as an Executive Director.
+Mr Chou will, upon re-appointment as a Director of the Company, remain as an Independent Non-Executive Director, the Chairman of the Audit Committee and member of the Nominating Committee and Remuneration Committee.
+In addition, pursuant to Rule 406(3)(d)(iii) of the Catalist Rules, the Company will be tabling separate resolutions for the continued appointment of Mr Chou and Mr Nair as Independent Non-Executive Directors of the Company at the AGM.
+Mr Nair will, upon re-appointment as a Director of the Company, remain as an Independent Non-Executive Directors of the Company at the AGM.
+Mr Nair will, upon re-appointment as a Director of the Company, remain as an Independent Non-Executive Director, the Company at the AGM.
 Mr Nair will, upon re-appointment as a Director of the Company, remain as an Independent Non-Executive Director, the Chairman of the Nominating Committee and member of the Audit Committee and Remuneration Committee.
-Mr Lee will, upon re-appointment as a Director of the Company, remain as an Independent Non-Executive Director, the Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee.
-Both Mr Nair and Mr Lee are considered independent for the purpose of Rule 704(7) of the Rules of Catalist.
+The Board considers Mr Chou and Mr Nair to be independent for the purpose of Rule 704(7) of the Rules of Catalist, subject to the Two-Tier Voting requirement.
 The information required under Rule 720(5) of the Rules of Catalist on the Directors nominated for re-election are set out in Appendix A to this corporate governance report.
+Mr Ng, Mr Nair and Mr Chou have abstained from deliberations in respect of their respective nominations.